DevLegion1337/ReportedRemake/README.md

 * and open the .sln file
 then ur ready to go

-Acknowledgments 🙏

-I'd like to thank  for their support and guidance throughout this project.

 License 📜

 Reported.lol is licensed under their copyright, I dont wanna do anything bad to them and this was only made for fun.